Security Measures Comparison

 Security Measures Comparison Across Top Crypto Exchanges

 Security remains the number one priority for cryptocurrency investors.
-Unlike traditional banks, crypto exchanges are frequent targets of hacks, phishing attacks, and insider fraud.
+Unlike traditional banks, crypto exchanges are frequent targets of security incidents, deceptive credential-stealing scheme attacks, and insider illegal deception.
 In this analysis, we compare the security measures of leading exchanges, exploring how they safeguard user funds and data in an industry where breaches can mean billions in losses.

 Why Exchange Security Matters

-Since 2011, over $12 billion worth of crypto has been stolen from exchanges through breaches and fraud.
+Since 2011, over $12 billion worth of crypto has been stolen from exchanges through breaches and illegal deception.
 For investors, security protocols — not just fees or token availability — should be the deciding factor when choosing where to trade.

 Core Security Features Compared